-The biggest takeaways from the big tech antitrust hearing
+The biggest takeaways from the big-tech antitrust hearing

 The CEOs batted away most of the questions with pat answers.

-Bezos, at one point, when questioned about “cancel culture,” described social media as a “nuance-destruction machine.”
+Bezos, when questioned at one point about “cancel culture,” described social media as a “nuance-destruction machine.”

 CEOs were put on the defensive